its-dart/dart-tools-ts/admin/README.md

 ## Deploy

-1. Commit and push all local changes to GitHub
+1. Commit and push all local changes
+2. Open but don't merge a PR and stay on the branch locally
-2. Run `npm login` if needed
+3. Run `npm login` if needed
-3. Run `yarn release` and follow the prompts (usually they are all a yes), confirming each step by pressing enter
+4. Run `yarn release` and follow the prompts (usually they are all a yes), confirming each step by pressing enter
+5. Merge the PR

 ## Dependency updating